workinprogress-ai/devenv/docs/Contributing.md

 The typical PR process tends to create blockers and bureaucracy.
 The review process protocol employed here focuses on a) not blocking coding b) personal responsibility.

-Reviews come in three different flavors:
+Reviews come in different flavors:

 #### Self reviews

 As you bring up pull requests, you *must review your own code*.
 When you do so, treat it as if it belongs to another person.
 Review it meticulously and critically.
 Be your own worst enemy.
 Be the teammate you hate to work with because they are so picky.

-#### "Work in progress" reviews
+#### PR reviews (i.e., task-oriented reviews)

 Every team member should welcome feedback and actively seek it.
 As you are working on a story or issue, you should be conscious of the need to invite others to review your code.

 Generally speaking you will want to have someone review your code with each PR.
-These are a form of "work in progress" reviews.
 You can also open a draft PR and ask a member of the team to review your code with you.
 Inform the person you need a review and then either get on a call together and walk through it doing the review in real time or else get an agreement with the person to do the review asynchronously.
 Note that a review in real-time is preferable.
 Nothing substitutes for a real conversation.

 In any case, feedback on the review should be documented on the draft PR.
 When complete, the contributor can then use the feedback to make changes to the code.

+Note that a distinguishing feature of these reviews is that they concentrate on the _task_ being done, not on the whole body of changes in the story or issue.
+Reviews that look at all the changes together are [final reviews or "progressive" reviews](#final-reviews-and-progressive-reviews).

 You should request reviews often!